Variables

 What it does with that, or the logic, corresponds to the instructions part of out model of a computer running a program.

-This lecture (and last) focusses on the data/objects portion.
+This lecture (like the last) focusses on the data/objects portion.

 Variables

-Variables are a way to store and track information.
+Variables are a way to store and track information/objects.

 Some people find the analogy of labeled boxes helpful, where objects are put into boxes labeled by the variable name, and can then be referenced by that variable name.